 Hopeworks ‘N Camden is a nationally recognized not-for-profit organization founded in 2000 in Camden, NJ.

 Our Vision is to heal communities by creating safe pathways through which we own our histories and discover new choices.
 We do this by using education, technology and entrepreneurship to partner with young men and women of Camden, NJ, as they identify and earn a sustainable future.
 Together we seize the opportunity to heal and thrive in the midst of violence and poverty.
-Our trainees have gone on to get jobs, attend colleges, and earn GEDs.
+Our trainees have gone on to earn their high school diplomas, get jobs, and attend colleges.
 They have developed Websites for more than 400 paying clients, served over 60 clients via our GIS business, and developed lasting partnerships with six different organizations.

 Position & Responsibilities

 The primary task of the Adult Basic Skills Instructor is to provide an academic learning community for youth who are enrolled in the ABS Program of Hopeworks ‘N Camden and want to increase their employment potential and/or earn a high school diploma by passing the nationally recognized Hi-SET Test..

 - Employ a hands on approach of the math competencies including whole numbers, fractions, decimals, percentages, ratios, proportions, beginning algebra, and beginning geometry